HNP-data/HPM/README.md

 This folder includes the following:

 Data S1.
-Study 1, SPSS datafile.
+Study 1: Input file for non-parametric analysis in R.

 Data S2.
-Study 2, SPSS datafile.
+Study 1: Full dataset.

 Data S3.
-Study 3, SPSS datafile.
+Study 2: Input file for non-parametric analysis in R.

 Data S4.
+Study 2: Full dataset.

 Data S5.
+Study 3: Input file for non-parametric analysis in R.

 Data S6.
+Study 3: Full dataset.

 Code S7.
+Study 1: Code and output for nonparametric analyses in R.

 Code S8.
+Study 2: Code and output for nonparametric analyses in R.

 Code S9.
+Study 3: Code and output for nonparametric analyses in R.